Seattle Travel Guide › Walking & Hiking Tours

 The Best Walking, Hiking, and Outdoor Tours in Seattle

 Evergreen Escapes offers fantastic day tours and hikes in Seattle’s many nearby wilderness areas: Olympic and Mount Rainier National Parks, Mount Saint Helens, the North Cascades, and Snoqualmie Falls.
 These small group tours are capped at ten guests, and include transportation in a Mercedes van, a day hike, and gourmet lunch with local wine.
 Tours run year-round, with snow-shoeing replacing day hikes in the winter months, when needed.
-Evergreen Escapes also offers a San Juan kayak and whale-watching tour in the summer months, with optional sea-plane or overnight add-on.
+Evergreen Escapes also offers a private San Juan kayak and whale-watching tour in the summer months, with optional sea-plane or overnight add-on.

 Tours pick up at downtown hotels.
 Guests staying elsewhere meet the tour at Hotel Monaco.

 Tours Northwest offers a Mount Rainier National Park day tour that’s a great option for those looking for an easy way to see the park.
 Informative guides will pick you up at your downtown or Sea-Tac hotel, and customize the trip to your desired activity level.
 A grocery stop is offered, to buy items for a picnic lunch on the mountain, or you can purchase food at the park’s visitor center while you’re there.
 This tour runs May through November.

 Tours pick up at Seattle and SeaTac area hotels.